 Small Group Discussions/Roundtables

-A) Hospital Audit & Corrective Action Plan Roundtable Part 2 (Hospital Only)
+A) Hospital Audit & Corrective Action Plan Roundtable Part 2 (hospitals only)

 Location: Executive Room